 The Labouchere system works well with even bets, such as Odd or Even, Red or Black, 1-18 or 19-36.

-This isn’t the safest system to use, given that the numbers don’t add up.
-However, placing a wager where there’s a 50 % winning chance is much less risky.
+This isn’t the safest system, given that the numbers don’t add up.
+However, placing a wager with a 50 % winning chance is much less risky.

-Using this system, players cross off a 10 or 12-number line from the Labouchere system, where the numbers are a representation of the bets.
+Players use this system to cross off a 10 or 12-number line from the Labouchere system, where the numbers represent the bets.

 They commonly start with numbers from numbers 1 through 10.